Ranger tips: Onkaparinga River parks

 In contrast, the serene wetlands of the recreation park, located to the west of the national park, are a great place for a family picnic, fishing, bike riding, kayaking or bird watching while strolling along the boardwalks with your pooch.

-To help you plan your next visit, here are some tips from Ranger Steve Johnson:
+To help you plan your next visit, here are some tips from District Ranger Steve Johnson:

 What’s your favourite walking trail in the Onkaparinga River parks?